glfrontiers/glfrontiers2022.github.io/cfp.md

 We welcome both short research papers of up to 4 pages (excluding references and supplementary materials), and full-length research papers of up to 8 pages (excluding references and supplementary materials).
 All accepted papers will be presented as posters.
 **We will select 6 papers for short spotlight presentations and 2 papers for the outstanding paper awards with cash incentives.**
-**Speakers and DEI applicants with accepted papers are welcomed to apply for a limited amount of travel support** by [email to the workshop committee](mailto:glfrontiers@googlegroups.com).
+**Speakers and DEI applicants with accepted papers are welcomed to apply for a limited amount of travel support** by [contact the workshop committee](mailto:glfrontiers@googlegroups.com).
 We sincerely appreciate the sponsorship from Google on our workshop.